RakeshAnvekar/LangChain-RAG/README.md

 - Retrain it with **small domain-specific data**
 - The LLM gains **knowledge about your specific domain**

+### Disadvantages

+1. ❌ **Computationally Expensive**
+   - Requires significant compute resources (GPUs/TPUs)
+   - Training and retraining increase infrastructure cost

+2. ❌ **Requires Strong Technical Expertise**
+   - Needs deep understanding of:
+     - Model architecture
+     - Training pipelines
+     - Hyperparameter tuning
+   - Debugging and evaluation are complex

+3. ❌ **Repeated Tuning for Latest Data**
+   - Model must be retrained whenever:
+     - New data is added
+     - Information changes
+   - This makes it hard to keep the model always up to date

 ---

 ### 2️⃣ RAG (Retrieval-Augmented Generation)